-USA governmental guidance has been codified into federal laws, Presidential directives, agency requirements and multi-agency plans.
-The National Environmental Policy Act (NEPA) and the Presidential Launch Nuclear Safety

-Approval Process are the established processes for justifying and authorizing, respectively, USA RPS applications.
-(NEPA requires NASA to complete an environmental impact statement (EIS) early in a mission's design and development phase.
-The EIS must assess the potential environmental impacts of the baseline design for the mission and reasonable design alternatives for accomplishing the mission's objectives.
+5 United States governmental guidance has been codified into federal laws, Presidential directives, agency requirements and multi-agency plans.
+The National Environmental Policy Act (NEPA) and the Presidential Launch Nuclear Safety Approval Process are the established processes for justifying4 and authorizing,5 respectively, the United States RPS applications.
+NEPA requires NASA to complete an environmental impact statement early in a mission's design and development phase.
+The environmental impact statement must assess the potential environmental impacts of the baseline design for the mission and reasonable design alternatives for accomplishing the mission's objectives.
 The Presidential Launch Nuclear Safety Approval Process requires a detailed safety analysis of the actual system (i.e. power source, spacecraft, launch vehicle and mission design) built for launch.
-Additional safety policies and requirements have been formalized by NASA in the United States Code of Federal Regulations and NASA Procedural Requirements to further define the expectations and procedures required of government officials, programs and projects in initiating, conducting and participating in the development of RPSs and RPS applications.
-The USA has also developed a comprehensive National Response Framework (Ref.
-2) for preparing and responding to disasters and emergencies, including specifically accidents involving space NPS applications.
+Additional safety policies and requirements6 have been formalized by NASA in the United States Code of Federal Regulations and NASA Procedural Requirements to further define the expectations and procedures required of government officials, programmes and projects in initiating, conducting and participating in the development of RPSs and RPS applications.
+The United States has also developed a comprehensive National Response Framework7 for preparing8 and responding to disasters and emergencies, including specifically accidents involving space NPS applications.